Find a Belmont Village Community

 - Therapeutic goal is to build cognitive reserve to improve efficiency and flexibility for processing information

-- Dedicated, specially trained team to develop and lead activities
+- Dedicated, specially trained team to develop and lead daily activities

 - Small group-based, comfortably structured to include residents with similar abilities